vanzinvestor/styled-svelte/README.md

 ### styled

-The `styled` function accepts tag and styles as a object and returns a class component.
+The `styled` function accepts tag and styles as a object and returns a svelte component.

 #### Object Styles with html tag